5T33Z0/Clover-Crate/Graphics/README.md

 OpenCore users need to use DeviceProperties to do this.
 Check the [**Clover Conversion Guide**](https://github.com/dortania/OpenCore-Install-Guide/blob/master/clover-conversion/Clover-config.md#graphics) for details.

 ### RadeonDeInit
-This key works with ATI/AMD Radeon GPUs (6xxx and higher and possibly 5xxx).
+This key works with ATI/AMD Radeon GPUs (6xxx and higher, possibly 5xxx).
 It fixes the contents of GPU registers so that the card becomes properly initialized so macOS drivers work as intended.

 ## Inject Nvidia
 Listed below are all parameters related to the `Inject Nvidia` feature.